mooreApps22/libft/README.md

 ### Linking

 Furthermore, you might decide to move your .h and/or .a file to another directory.
 In that case, you would include the pathway in the include statement.
 Ex: ```#include "include/libft.h"```.
-You also have to include an include flag in your command line. ```cc hello_world.c libft.a -I./include```
+You also have to add an include flag in your command line.
+Ex: ```cc hello_world.c libft.a -I./include``` This will link the header to your program.

+Also, you can move your libft.a to another directory.
+In that case you would have to include the pathway of the libft.a file in the command line. ```cc hello_world.c include/libft.a -I./include```

+You can decide to only include the .h and .a files in future programs or include the entire libft program.
+It can be useful to look at the source code of the different source files and adjust them as needed.